Skip to content

 Key Designs

-1. Motion Representation — Direct Mesh Vertex Generation: Rather than relying on the SMPL parametric model, DuoMo directly generates 3D coordinates of 595 mesh vertices (LOD6 sparse mesh).
-In camera space, each frame is decomposed into a root-centered mesh \(\mathbf{P}_t\) and a root position \(\mathbf{r}_t\).
-In world space, since the root position \(\mathbf{r}_t^1\) grows unboundedly over time, the model instead generates velocity \(\mathbf{v}_t^1 = \mathbf{r}_t^1 - \mathbf{r}_{t-1}^1\), with position recovered by integration.
-This general representation enables the approach to generalize to other object categories.
+1. Motion Representation—Direct Mesh Vertex Generation: Bypassing the SMPL parametric model, it directly generates 3D coordinates for 595 mesh vertices (LOD6 sparse mesh).
+In camera space, each frame is decomposed into a root-centered mesh \(\mathbf{P}_t\) and root position \(\mathbf{r}_t\).
+In world space, since root position \(\mathbf{r}_t^1\) is unbounded over time, the model generates velocity \(\mathbf{v}_t^1 = \mathbf{r}_t^1 - \mathbf{r}_{t-1}^1\) and recovers position through integration.
+This general representation allows extension to other object categories.

 2. Camera-space Diffusion Model:

-• Input features: Two types of features are extracted per frame — (a) dense keypoints converted to ray directions \(\gamma(\mathbf{K}_t^{-1} \cdot \mathbf{L}_t)\) (implicitly encoding camera intrinsics), processed by an MLP to yield \(\mathbf{f}_t^{\text{kpt}}\); (b) image encoder features \(\mathbf{f}_t^{\text{img}}\); the two are summed.
+• Input Features: Two features are extracted per frame: (a) Dense keypoint detections converted to ray directions \(\gamma(\mathbf{K}_t^{-1} \cdot \mathbf{L}_t)\) (implicitly encoding camera intrinsics), processed via MLP to get \(\mathbf{f}_t^{\text{kpt}}\); (b) Image encoder features \(\mathbf{f}_t^{\text{img}}\).
+These are summed.

 3. World-space Diffusion Model:

-4. Guided Sampling (Test-time Guidance):
+4. Guided Sampling:

-• 2D reprojection guidance: \(\mathcal{L}_{\text{repro}} = \sum_t \|\mathbf{L}_t - \mathbf{K}_t \cdot \mathbf{g}_t^{-1}(\mathbf{X}_t^1)\|\), reprojects world-space motion back to the original video to correct drift from velocity integration.
+• 2D Reprojection Guidance: \(\mathcal{L}_{\text{repro}} = \sum_t \|\mathbf{L}_t - \mathbf{K}_t \cdot \mathbf{g}_t^{-1}(\mathbf{X}_t^1)\|\), projecting world-space motion back to the video to correct drift from velocity integration.

 Loss & Training